 It’s weird how my brain works like that – simple projects always seem to turn into something much bigger than originally planned.
 My Northwest Airlines livery set came to be much the same way.

-The livery that preceded the Red Stripe was referred to as the Star Stream colors.
-It was the color scheme that TWA launched their L-1011’s with back in 1972, and to be honest, it wasn’t their finest.
+The Star Stream livery was the color scheme that TWA launched their L-1011’s with back in 1972, and to be honest, it wasn’t their finest.
 From a designer’s perspective, I find it to be quite sloppy – especially in the forward section where the red arrow, white fuselage color, exposed aluminum, and black anti-reflection paint come together right under the cockpit windows.

 Nothing blends together well, and it could have looked so much nicer if they would have spent the time to make sure those elements intersected cleanly instead of just…well…ending them abruptly without worrying much about their relationships to each other.
 It just looks sloppy, IMHO.